AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 End-user systems
 ================
 Aalto provides computers to it's employees, obviously.
-You can choose a managed system or standalone.
+Wherther it is an Aalto wide managed system or standalone depends on your department policies.
 If it's standalone, you are on your own.
 If managed, login is through your Aalto account.
 You can get laptop or desktop, and Linux, Mac, or Windows.